What are Closing Entries in Accounting?

 Example of Closing Journal Entries

-Let’s assume ABC Ltd. earned ₹ 1,00,00,000 from sales revenue over the year 2018 so the revenue account has been credited throughout the year.
-Now at the end of the year, it needs to be zeroed out by debiting it and crediting the Income summary account.
+ABC Ltd. earned ₹ 1,00,00,000 from sales revenue over the year 2018 so the revenue account has been credited throughout the year.
+At the end of the year, it needs to be zeroed out by debiting it and crediting the Income summary account.

-Let’s also assume that ABC Ltd incurred expenses of ₹ 45,00,000 in terms of raw material purchase, machinery purchase, salary paid to its employees, etc. over the accounting year 2018.
+Let’s also assume that ABC Ltd incurred expenses of ₹ 45,00,000 in the raw material purchase, machinery purchase, salary paid to its employees, etc., over the accounting year 2018.

-All these examples of closing entries journals have been debited in the expense account.
-Now at the end of the accounting year 2018, the expense account needs to be credited to clear its balances, and the Income summary account should be debited.
+All these examples of closing entries in journals have been debited in the expense account.
+At the end of the accounting year 2018, the expense account needs to be credited to clear its balances, and the Income summary account should be debited.

 So for posting the closing entries in the general ledger, the balances from revenue and expense account will be moved to the income summary account.
 Income summary account is also a temporary account that is just used at the end of the accounting period to pass the closing entries journal.
 It is not reported anywhere.